Input

 Best part?
 Everything happens instantly in your browser.
 No server uploads, no data storage - just paste, format, and copy.
 Your JSON stays private.

-Click "Copy" to copy the formatted JSON to your clipboard, or "Download" to save it as a file.
-Need minified JSON instead?
-Click "Minify" to compress it.
-All processing happens instantly in your browser.
+Click Copy to copy the formatted JSON to your clipboard.
+Click Download to save as a .json file.
+Need compact JSON for production?
+Click Minify to compress it.
+Use Clear on the input panel to start fresh.
+All processing runs in your browser with JSON.parse() and JSON.stringify().

 When You'd Actually Use This